 2. Enter a name for the new Edit, and select the button next to “Combine selected edits” to reveal the available Edits for the Project.

 The “Which select levels?” setting determines the outcome when two Edits have different select levels for the same asset.
 In most cases, the default options work best, though “Give higher select levels precedence, except when killed” is very useful because it takes “kills” into account.

 5. Specify which images to include in the combined Edit.
 In most cases, “All images” is the best option.
-It is also possible to restrict the combined edit to only those images which (after combining edits) result in a certain select level (or levels).
+It is also possible to restrict the combined Edit to only those images which (after combining Edits) result in a certain select level (or levels).